ne-znam/neznam-atproto-share/README.txt

 Yes, you can use this with other ATProto networks.
 Just make sure you have the correct login information.

+= How can I modify the comment template =

+You can use the `neznam_atproto_comment_template` filter to modify the comment template.
+The filter receives the comment template as the first argument.
+See `/public/partials/comment.php` for the default template.

 == Screenshots ==

 1. This screen shows the meta box in the post editor
 2. This screen shows the settings page

 == Changelog ==

+= 2.0.0 =
+* Added option to display comments from ATProto networks as comments below the post

 = 1.7.0 =
 * Fixed share URL to preserve even after plugin deletion